Gluten-Free Kung Pao Cauliflower

 Cauliflower Quinoa Dumplings in Creamy Marinara Sauce

 Cauliflower Quinoa Dumplings in Creamy Marinara Sauce are the best!
-If you love Italian food, this healthy delicious gluten-free, vegetarian dish is for you!
-The vegetarian dumplings are simply made with cauliflower rice, quinoa, parsley, garlic, oregano and eggs.
+If you love Italian food, this healthy, delicious gluten-free, vegetarian dish is for you! the quinoa dumplings The vegetarian dumplings are made with cauliflower rice, quinoa, parsley, garlic, oregano and eggs.
 They are light and flavourful and super easy to make.
-To make the dumplings, all you […] Read More
+To make the dumplings, […] Read More